-- (1) Upon Completion of Construction of St. Luke's Hospital: Projected 2016 - (2) Demolition of existing tower, plaza completion and interim use on existing hospital site (1970 Building): Projected 2018 - (3) Completion of Construction Medical Office Building: Projected 2020 - (4) Upon Completion of Construction of upgrades to 1912 Building plazas and Valencia Street stairs: Projected 2020
+- Phase 1: Upon Completion of Construction of the St. Luke's Campus Hospital and plaza: Projected 2020 - Phase 2: Demolition of existing tower, and interim use on existing hospital site (1970 Building): Projected 2021(N/A) - Phase 3: Completion of Construction Medical Office Building: Projected 2024 but in no event later than 5 years following the Opening of the St. Luke's Campus Hospital. - Phase 4: Upon Completion of Construction of upgrades to 1912 Building plazas and Valencia Street stairs: Projected 2024 but in no event later than 7 years following the Opening of the St. Luke's Campus Hospital.